bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 **Performance metrics**.
 SJ-Platform supports embedded performance metrics which help system managers to observe the runtime performance of the system.

 **Extensive simulator development framework**.
-SJ-Platform provides developers with special "mock" infrastructure which helps develop and test modules without actual deployment to the runtime.
+SJ-Platform provides developers with special "mock" infrastructure which helps to develop and test modules without actual deployment to the runtime.

 These features will be explained in the documentation in depth.